hedyhli/meta-ring/README.md

 post](https://home.hedy.dev/posts/meta-pages) and [Seirdy's meta page](https://seirdy.one/meta/).

-This code for this project is forked from the [a11y webring](https://a11y-webring.club) made by [Eric Bailey](https://ericwbailey.website/), with re-implementation from scratch using Lume and Deno instead of 11ty and npm.
+A huge thank you to [Eric Bailey](https://ericwbailey.website/) and the [a11y webring](https://a11y-webring.club), from which this project built scratch using Lume and Deno instead of 11ty and npm.